ESHackathon/eshackathon.github.io/_posts/2019-01-17-what_is_the_esh.md

 Rigorous evidence synthesis can take a considerable amount of time and resources, and at the moment we’re seeing an explosion of evidence across all subjects.
 That makes it increasingly difficult for reviewers to summarise a topic, even when it’s quite narrow in scope.

 In recent years, we’ve seen a huge growth in technology that can make our lives easier when we conduct evidence syntheses: from text analysis to machine learning.
-Much of the job of a systematic reviewer is very repetitive and there is a great scope for computers to automate or assist in these tasks: this is the essence of Evidence Synthesis Technology.
+Much of the job of a systematic reviewer is very repetitive and there is a great scope for computers to automate or assist in these tasks: this is the essence of <em>Evidence Synthesis Technology</em>.

 A ‘hackathon’ is a workshop where people work to solve problems; sometimes by writing code, but it can also involve planning out what future research or software might be needed.
 Martin Westgate and I first chatted in 2017 about using different tools (‘packages’) in the statistical software ‘R’ to support evidence synthesis.
 We rapidly realized that there was a large community of passionate coders and programmers who might be able to work with us to produce tools to assist reviewers, and so the Evidence Synthesis Hackathon (ESH) was born.